PolicyBrief

 LEGISLATION

-Alright, let's talk about something that might not sound super exciting but is actually pretty crucial for keeping our lights on and our internet humming, especially outside the big cities.
-We're looking at the Rural and Municipal Utility Cybersecurity Act, which is basically setting up a new program to beef up the digital defenses of smaller electric utilities.
+Alright, let's talk about something that might sound a bit dry but actually keeps your lights on and your internet humming, especially if you live outside a major city.
+We're diving into the Rural and Municipal Utility Cybersecurity Act, a bill designed to beef up the digital defenses of smaller electric utilities.
+Think of it as a much-needed upgrade for the folks running your local power grid, making sure they can fend off cyberattacks.